 We benefit greatly from the support of this expert Fisheries & Angling Advisory Group (formerly the National Angling Advisory Group), which comprises a small number of skilled and experienced practitioners.

 Mike is an entrepreneur and business manager with a marketing, PR, advertising and sales background in consumer and b2b markets.
 He has wide European experience and is a starter by nature.
-He has proven ability as secretary and administrator to numerous fisheries, angling and voluntary community and social groups and has run club stillwater fisheries for 25 year plus.
-Mike is a life long political and environmental activist.
-He grew up fishing the GUC at Boxmoor.
+He has proven ability as a secretary and administrator to numerous fisheries, angling and voluntary community and social groups, and has run club stillwater fisheries for more than 25 years.
+Mike is a life-long political and environmental activist.
+He grew up fishing the Grand Union Canal at Boxmoor.

-Dennis was first taken to a Canal to see the locks by his Dad in the early 1960s at Rickmansworth.
-He has been fascinated by the Canals and the history of the system ever since.
-This interest links to Dennis's other great passion, Angling.
-His first real fishing trip was with a friend from school and his friend's Dad, to Greenford on the Grand Union, and he was hooked.
-Since then he's fished the Canal for over 50 years, and during that time has served significant time as a committee member, Treasurer and Chairman of Luton Angling Club.
+Dennis was first taken to a canal to see the locks by his dad in the early 1960s at Rickmansworth.
+He has been fascinated by the canals and the history of the system ever since.
+This interest links to Dennis's other great passion, angling.
+His first real fishing trip was with a friend from school and his friend's dad, to Greenford on the Grand Union Canal, and he was hooked.
+Since then he's fished the canal for over 50 years and during that time has served significant time as a committee member, treasurer and chairman of Luton Angling Club.

-Board member of The Angling Trust.
-Chairman of The Angling Trust Freshwater Group.
-David has volunteered in numerous capacities in fisheries and angling for over 40 years.
-David plays a lead role in the organisation of joint Canal & River Trust and Angling Trust competitions.
-David is also a Canal & River Trust Council member.
+Board member of the Angling Trust and chairman of the Angling Trust Freshwater Group, David has volunteered in numerous capacities in fisheries and angling for over 40 years.
+David plays a lead role in the organisation of our joint competitions with the Angling Trust and is also one of our council members.

-Mark has been Secretary of Port Sunlight Angling Club for the last 15 years, having joined as junior in 1982.
-A recently retired police officer, he worked as a dedicated school officer for many years and has a Dip Ed in Safer Schools and Youth Engagement, using fishing as a means of engaging with hard to reach young people.
-He is a Level 2 angling coach and introduced his club to canal affiliation and the Let's Fish campaign.
+Mark has been secretary of Port Sunlight Angling Club for the last 15 years, having joined as a junior in 1982.
+A recently retired police officer, he worked as a dedicated school officer for many years and has a Dip Ed in Safer Schools and Youth Engagement, using fishing as a means of engaging with hard-to-reach young people.
+He is a Level 2 angling coach and introduced his club to canal affiliation and the Let's Fish! campaign.
 Mark is married and now lives in Cheshire, a few hundred yards from the canal where his parents moored their boat when he was a child.